Average-case Acceleration Through Spectral Density Estimation: Abstract

 \section{Abstract}

-We develop a framework for designing optimal quadratic optimization methods in terms of their average-case runtime.
-This yields a new class of methods that achieve acceleration through a model of the Hessian's expected spectral density.
+We develop a framework for the average-case analysis of random quadratic problems and derive algorithms that are optimal under this analysis.
+This yields a new class of methods that achieve acceleration given a model of the Hessian's eigenvalue distribution.
 We develop explicit algorithms for the uniform, Marchenko-Pastur, and exponential distributions.
-These methods are momentum-based gradient algorithms whose hyper-parameters can be estimated without knowledge of the Hessian's smallest singular value, in contrast with classical accelerated methods like Nesterov acceleration and Polyak momentum.
-Empirical results on quadratic, logistic regression and neural networks show the proposed methods always match and in many cases significantly improve over classical accelerated methods.
+These methods have a simple momentum-like update, in which each update only makes use on the current gradient and previous two iterates.
+Furthermore, the momentum and step-size parameters can be estimated without knowledge of the Hessian's smallest singular value, in contrast with classical accelerated methods like Nesterov acceleration and Polyak momentum.
+Through empirical benchmarks on quadratic and logistic regression problems, we identify regimes in which the the proposed methods improve over classical (worst-case) accelerated methods.